-The 21st century has seen a notable rise in both the frequency and severity of natural disasters, including earthquakes, cyclones, and climate-related events, posing substantial global challenges.
-The Philippines, due to its geographic location along the Pacific "Ring of Fire," is especially vulnerable to hazards like typhoons, earthquakes, floods, volcanic eruptions, and landslides, which threaten the safety and continuity of education (Center for Excellence in Disaster Management and Humanitarian Assistance, 2015).
-These disasters disrupt schools, hinder children's education, and cause severe economic consequences, particularly in low-income regions.
-According to Ritchie, Rosado, and Roser, natural disasters like earthquakes and storms claim an average of 40,000 to 50,000 lives annually, while extreme events have resulted in death tolls reaching tens or even hundreds of thousands.
+The 21st century has shown a notable rise in both the frequency and severity of natural hazards, including earthquakes, cyclones, and climate-related events and these events posed substantial challenges globally.
+The Philippines, due to its geographic location along the Pacific "Ring of Fire," is especially vulnerable to these hazards particularly typhoons, earthquakes, floods, volcanic eruptions, and landslides, which threaten the safety of the country and mostly impedes the continuity of education (Center for Excellence in Disaster Management and Humanitarian Assistance, 2015).
+These disasters disrupt schools, hindering children's education, and cauing severe economic consequences, particularly in low-income regions.
+According to Ritchie, Rosado, and Roser (2022), disasters like earthquakes and storms claim an average of 40,000 to 50,000 lives annually, while extreme events have resulted in death tolls reaching tens or even hundreds of thousands.

 To mitigate these risks, the Department of Education (DepEd) in the Philippines developed the Comprehensive Framework for Disaster Risk Reduction and Management (DRRM) in Basic Education, which focuses on three primary pillars: ensuring safe learning facilities, enhancing school disaster management, and integrating DRR in education (DepEd, 2015).
 School DRRM coordinators are essential in this framework, coordinating disaster preparedness, response, and recovery efforts.
 They play a critical role in managing communication, facilitating risk identification, and leading multi-hazard drills.
-DepEd Order No. 21, Series of 2015, outlines their duties, emphasizing the importance of effective coordination to minimize disaster impact.
+DepEd Order No. 21, Series of 2015, outlines their duties, emphasizing the importance of effective pre-disaster, disaster and post-disaster coordination to minimize its impact.

-The DepEd MATATAG program, as noted by Babaran (2023), focuses on optimizing learner well-being, promoting inclusive education, and creating safe learning environments.
+The DepEd MATATAG program, as noted by Babaran (2023), focuses on optimizing learner wellbeing, promoting inclusive education, and creating safe learning environments.
 Similarly, initiatives like "THE VILLAGE INC" in Sorsogon Province aim to build community resilience and empower future generations to proactively engage in disaster preparedness (Division Memorandum No. 262, s.
 2023).

-A study by Estera (2023) highlighted that while teachers in Juban District reported higher awareness of DRRM measures, students had lower perceptions of their availability.
+In addition, a study by Estera (2023) highlighted that while teachers in Juban District reported higher awareness of DRRM measures, students had lower perceptions of their availability.
 The study aimed to assess the knowledge and skills of School DRRM Coordinators to inform the development of an intervention, such as a tailored training program.
 This initiative seeks to enhance their disaster preparedness and response capabilities, ultimately strengthening the resilience of schools and communities during crises.